 Gold was discovered in 1851 near Ballarat by John Dunlop and James Regan.
-By the following year there were around 20,000 diggers settled in the Ballarat Goldfields.
+By the following year there were over 20,000 diggers settled in the Ballarat Goldfields.
 Between 1863 & 1870 Ballarat grew from a town to a city due to the population explosion caused by the gold rush.

 The Gold Museum presents the story of Ballarat from its earliest days through to European settlement and tells the story of the impact on Ballarat from the gold rush.

 Some of the attractions and events in Ballarat are: